 OSCE ceasefire monitoring ends without incidents

-The ceasefire monitoring on the Azerbaijan and Armenia state border, in the direction of Gazakh district, held in accordance with the mandate of Personal Representative of the OSCE Chairperson-in-Office on Dec.
-13, ended without incidents, the Azerbaijani Ministry of Defense said in a message on Dec.
-13.
+The ceasefire monitoring on the contact line between the Azerbaijani and Armenian troops, in the direction of Azerbaijan’s Terter district, held in accordance with the mandate of personal representative of the OSCE chairperson-in-office on March 28, ended without incidents, Trend reports referring to the Defense Ministry of Azerbaijan.

 The conflict between the two South Caucasus countries began in 1988 when Armenia made territorial claims against Azerbaijan.
 As a result of the ensuing war, in 1992 Armenian armed forces occupied 20 percent of Azerbaijan, including the Nagorno-Karabakh region and seven surrounding districts.